-College: In the left-hand column record your degree of familiarity with the Dean's performance in the specified area, where 0 is No Knowledge and 5 is First-Hand Knowledge In the right-hand columns record your assessment of the Dean's performance by checking the appropriate box.
-ASSESSMENT OF LEADERSHIP Academic Year: Aca
+College: Dean: Dean: Academic Year: specifi In the left-hand column record your degree of familiarity with the Dean's performance in the specified area, where 0 is No Knowledge and 5 is First-Hand Knowledge In the right-hand columns record your assessment of the Dean's performance by checking propriate box. inc Deal 13 pone Jilliano. by one Citing Knowledge 0 to 5 ASSESSMENT OF LEADERSHIP Outstanding Above Expectation Satisfactory Below Expectation Unsatis- factory Fosters an environment or culture that stimulates excellence in teaching Fosters an environment or culture that stimulates scholarship Fosters an environment or culture that stimulates service Communicates with faculty College advocate 6.
+Generates external support, strengthens ties with external constituencies and promotes the college locally and nationally Please comment on Leadership: Knowledge 0 to 5 ASSESSMENT OFGOVERNANCE Outstanding Above Expectation Satisfactory Below Expectation Unsatis- factory 7.
+Allocating resources • 8.
+Handling personnel issues, including tenure and promotion decisions 9.
+Using the committee and governance structure of the college 10.
+Conducting department chair elections 11.
+Holding College meetings with appropriate frequency

-· · · · · · · · ·

-the Dear n's perfo rmance by che cking

-Knowledge 0 to 5 Outstanding Above Expectation Satisfactory Below Expectation Unsatis- factory

-Fosters an environment or culture that stimulates excellence in teaching

-Fosters an environment or culture that stimulates scholarship

-Fosters an environment or culture that stimulates service

-Communicates with faculty

-5. College advocate

-6. Generates external support, strengthens ties with external constituencies and promotes the college locally and nationally

-Please e comment on Leadership:

-Knowledge 0 to 5 ASSESSMENT OFGOVERNANCE Outstanding Above Expectation Satisfactory Below Expectation Unsatis- factory

-7. Allocating resources

-8. Handling personnel issues, including tenure and promotion decisions

-Using the committee and governance

-structure of the college

-10. Conducting department chair elections

-11. Holding College meetings with appropriate frequency

--1 - 1 I 1

 Please comment on Governance:

-Ticase comment on governance.

 QUESTIONS ON THE DEAN'S PERFORMANCE

 What are the Dean's strengths?

-What are the Dean's strengths:
+That are the Boarro ottorighte.

 How can the Dean's performance be improved?

-Them can the Boarto performance be improved:

 QUESTIONS ON THE STATE OF THE COLLEGE

 Is the college developing in an appropriate direction and at an appropriate rate?
 If so,

 why?
 If not, why not?

+What are the great important shallowed from the Oallowed

 What are the most important challenges facing the College?

-The same and the person distincting to the same got

 SPACE FOR OPEN-ENDED COMMENTS

 Other comments you may wish to make about the Dean and the College: